smartsammler/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 One of the things included in here is the `install_requires` which lists the requirements that will be installed for the file to continue.
 But wait, you say.
 Don't we already have a `requirements.txt` file?
 Yes, we do.
 We'll be using that one, instead.

-The difference between the two is that `install_requires` is configured more if you're packaging for production-ready systems and putting your package in PyPi, the Python package repository.
+The difference between the two is that `install_requires` is configured more if you're packaging for production-ready systems and putting your package in PyPI, the Python package repository.
 If you are targeting specific packages in [development or testing, use requirements.txt.](https://www.reddit.com/r/Python/comments/3uzl2a/setuppy_requirementstxt_or_a_combination/)

-Since we're not exactly focusing on targeting PyPi here to keep things simple, we'll use requirements.
+Since we're not exactly focusing on targeting PyPI here to keep things simple, we'll use requirements.

 So now, finally we have: